For more on Supreme Court Justice Ruth Bader Ginsburg, watch CNN Films’ “RBG” Sunday at 8 p.m. ET/PT.

 CNN —

-Since the US Supreme Court was established in 1789, 115 justices have served on the bench.
+Since the Supreme Court first convened in 1790, 113 justices have served on the bench.

 In July, President Trump announced his nominee to succeed Justice Anthony Kennedy is Brett Kavanaugh, a judge on the US Court of Appeals.
 If confirmed, he would be the 108th – and wouldn’t shift the diversity of the current court.

-Here’s how the demographics of the Supreme Court have stacked up since its beginning.
+Here’s how the demographics of the nation’s highest court have stacked up since its beginning.

 From left, Ruth Bader Ginsburg, Sonia Sotomayor, Elena Kagan and Sandra Day O'Connor.

-For almost 200 years, every single Supreme Court justice was male.
-But Ronald Reagan pledged as a presidential candidate that he’d put a woman on the court, and during his first year in office in 1981 he kept that promise by appointing Sandra Day O’Connor.
+Until 1981, every Supreme Court justice was male.
+But Ronald Reagan promised he’d put a woman on the court, and during his first year in office he kept that promise by appointing Sandra Day O’Connor.

-Before that, presidents had appointed women to lower courts, but no one gave serious thought publicly to putting one on the Supreme Court.
-President Harry Truman considered nominating a woman, but the justices at the time feared a woman’s presence on the court “would inhibit their conference deliberations.”
+Before that, presidents had appointed women to lower courts, but no one gave serious thought to putting one on the Supreme Court.
+President Harry Truman thought about nominating a woman, but justices at the time said they “would inhibit their conference deliberations.”

-Bill Clinton made the second female appointment by nominating Ginsburg in 1993.
+Bill Clinton made the second female appointment by nominating Ruth Bader Ginsburg in 1993.

 Inside the life of a Supreme Court Justice

-Barack Obama nominated Sonia Sotomayor in 2009, followed by Elena Kagan a year later.
-Donald Trump nominated Amy Coney Barrett in 2020 after Ginsburg’s death.
+And Barack Obama appointed Sonia Sotomayor in 2009, followed by Elena Kagan a year later.

-Sotomayor, Kagan and Barrett remain on the current court.
+Ginsburg, Sotomayor and Kagan all sit on the current court.

 Three have been people of color